 Just a bit farther up Market Street is the critically acclaimed Portland Hunt + Alpine Club.
 The family-owned bar is a two-time James Beard semi-finalist for ‘Outstanding Bar Program’ (2015, 2017) and was named one of the best cocktail bars in America by Thrillist in 2019.
 Lastly, the H+A Club was named a regional honoree in the Tales of the Cocktail Spirited Awards for “Best American Cocktail Bar.”
 If that didn’t convince you, the menu, atmosphere, and hospitality will.

 Not everyone in the wedding party entourage will necessarily be a drinker, but don’t worry, we’ve got you covered.
-Make a stop at The Bearded Lady’s Jewel Box (currently take-out only, check @we.are.all.jewels on Instagram for updates) on Congress Street for some seriously good cocktails and mocktails.
+Make a stop at The Bearded Lady’s Jewel Box on Congress Street for some seriously good cocktails and mocktails.
 Sans alcohol, the Jewel Box offers options including hibiscus, lavender, and rose honey syrup with lemon juice over soda water.
 Other alcohol-free mixes include orange, ginger and cardamom.

 So you’re getting married, but that doesn’t mean you can’t still have fun.
 Portland is no Vegas, but the nightlife is still a blast, especially in the summer.
-If you really want to let your hair down and dance the night away, check out Oasis (temporarily closed) on Wharf Street.
+If you really want to let your hair down and dance the night away, check out Oasis on Wharf Street.
 The upstairs dance club features a live DJ and state of the art lighting and sound, making it the most club-y atmosphere you’ll find in Portland.
 We’ve seen many brides let loose here before tying the knot.
+Beware, though, as the Cobble Wobble on Wharf Street is very real.
+If you’re not familiar with the Cobble Wobble, it’s when women attempt to walk along the Old Port’s cobblestone streets in heels.

 Before your trip, check out the event lineup at Aura, an intimate rock club showcasing local & national acts, plus a dance club.
 We know that’s what you really came for.
-And if your dancing shoes still aren’t worn out, end the night at Bubba’s Sulky Lounge (open June 11th), a legendary local party establishment.
+And if your dancing shoes still aren’t worn out, end the night at Bubba’s Sulky Lounge, a legendary local party establishment.

 After all, Maine is Vacationland.
 For brides, bridesmaids, and all bachelorette party participants, getting in some spa time is part of the tradition and the fun.
 Mix a little relaxation in with the raging at any of Portland’s luxurious spas, but be sure to book ahead, as the following spa spots stay busy.